Light rail gets the green light

 You can review the full construction schedule on the Sydney Light Rail website.

-Last year the City also signed an agreement with Transport for NSW setting out the high standards the new light rail project will have to meet throughout the local government area.
+The City has also signed an agreement with Transport for NSW setting out the high standards the new light rail project will have to meet throughout the local government area.
 The agreement sets out a range of binding conditions, including high design standards for paving, lighting, trees, smartpoles, street furniture and light rail stops and a new park on the Olivia Gardens site.

 The new CBD and South East Light Rail will travel from Circular Quay along George Street to Central Station and on to Moore Park, then to Kingsford via Anzac Parade and Randwick via Alison Road and High Street.
 The NSW Government expects light rail to be operating in 2019.